Platonic-Systems/purescript-multi-nix/README.md

 ## Dev shell

 The dev shell is a **work-in-progress**.
 Since purs-nix itself *does not* support a multi-package `purs-nix` command yet, we create a ghost top-level package and then produce the `purs-nix` command for it.
-See `devShells.default` in flake.nix.
+See `devShells.default` in flake.nix as well as the purs-nix.nix it uses.
+Ultimately, the goal is to upstream support for multi-package dev shell to purs-nix.

 ### IDE support